Nicole wins top level degree apprenticeship

 Studying for A-levels in maths, economics and English literature, she says: “Apprenticeships and degree apprenticeships are invaluable opportunities to avoid student debt and earn a competitive salary fresh out of education.
 They allow you to get hands-on experience while gaining strong qualifications, fast-tracking your career and progression.”

-Nicole, who is chair of the school’s Economics Society, adds: “The ability to integrate into a firm ahead of graduates provides endless networking opportunities and provides an alternative to university, if that isn’t what you are looking for.”
+Nicole, who is chair of the school’s Economics Society, adds: “The ability to integrate into a firm ahead of graduates provides endless networking opportunities and provides an alternative to university, if that is what you are looking for.”

 Nicole, from Richmond, who also captains the school’s 1stXV hockey team, first became interested in finance apprenticeships and degree apprenticeships after a conversation with another RGS student who had taken up a place with Ernst and Young after her A-levels.

-“Grant Thornton really caught my eye as it was known as the ‘people firm’ out of all of the largest financial services firms, and the atmosphere in the office was really friendly and welcoming.
+“Grant Thornton really caught my eye as it was known as the ‘people firm’ out of all the largest financial services firms, and the atmosphere in the office was really friendly and welcoming.

-“I found their Ignite work experience programme through Young Professionals, which really excited me as I had applied to multiple work experiences in the past and only got accepted to PwC, as they are super competitive.”
+“I found their Ignite work experience programme through Young Professionals, which really excited me as I had applied to multiple work experiences in the past and only got accepted to PwC, as they are really competitive.”

-Nicole’s advice to those looking to apply is be to properly research the role and the firm: “And concentrate on why you want to apply there instead of other firms, what makes them stand out?”
+Nicole’s advice to those looking to apply is to properly research the role and the firm: “And concentrate on why you want to apply there instead of other firms, what makes them stand out?”